Andy-J-marshall/stanningley-bowls/README.md

 If the A and B team play one another then the `bowls.py` script will currently fail.
 The exception will need to be removed and the issue around the scoring and results if they play one another fixed.

-After generating the stats file for the new year, import the file into `statsData.js`.
+After generating the stats file for the new year, import the file into `statsData.ts`.
 Update `allYearStats` and `allYearCombinedStats`.
-Update `statsCallback` in `App.js` with the reference to the new year's stats file.
+Update `statsCallback` in `App.tsx` with the reference to the new year's stats file.
 Update the default stats to display for `teamStats` and `combinedStats`.

-Add a dropdown item for the new year in the `yearSelectDropdown.js` component.
+Add a dropdown item for the new year in the `yearSelectDropdown.tsx` component.

-If there are any new teams added, update the `teamTabs.js`, `playerStatsTeams.js`, `teamStats.js`, and `teamInfo.js` components.
+If there are any new teams added, update the `teamTabs.tsx`, `playerStatsTeams.tsx`, `teamStats.tsx`, and `teamInfo.tsx` components.
 Ensure any null checks are added for each new team so the components continue to work for previous years.

 Add fixtures to Google calendar for all teams.

-Update `History.js` with any trophies won and `clubCupWinners.json` with the club cup winner.
+Update `History.tsx` with any trophies won and `clubCupWinners.json` with the club cup winner.

-Update `checkYearDropdownHasAllYearOptions` function in `yearSelectPage.ts`.
+Update `checkYearDropdownHasAllYearOptions` function in `yearSelectPage.tsx`.

 If adding or removing a second team, updated the following properties in `teamDetails.py`:
 * `teamNames` - Add the lowercase team names for the B team
 * `teamDays` - Suffix the league name with (A) and (B) for each team e.g. `['Saturday Leeds (A)', 'Saturday Leeds (B)']`

-Change the `days` property in `config.js` to include an extra key for the second team (suffixed with ' (b)').
+Change the `days` property in `config.ts` to include an extra key for the second team (suffixed with ' (b)').
-Change the `historicTeamInfo` property in `config.js` to include league data for any new teams or second teams.
+Change the `historicTeamInfo` property in `config.ts` to include league data for any new teams or second teams.
-Update the `allTeamsInLeaguesSince2013` array in `config.js` to include an extra keys (second team teams need to be suffixed with ' (b)').
+Update the `allTeamsInLeaguesSince2013` array in `config.ts` to include an extra keys (second team teams need to be suffixed with ' (b)').
 Update any URLs if the Bowlsnet link has changed.
-Update `playersHelper.js` with the name of any new teams or second teams.
+Update `playersHelper.ts` with the name of any new teams or second teams.
 Keep the old name for the first team and put the B team stats inside a null check for backwards compatibility for previous years.
-These stats need to be imported and used in `playerTeamStats.js`.
+These stats need to be imported and used in `playerTeamStats.tsx`.

 Consider whether to add league reports for any non-tracked leagues e.g. Barkston Ash, AireWharfe Saturday, Leeds Ladies etc.